-In order to increase customer service and decrease in-person wait times, effective April 1, 2014, customers who are under the age of 40 and eligible to renew their non-commercial driver’s license by web, mail or MVA Kiosk MUST use one of these methods to process their transaction.
-In-person renewals for these customers will no longer be processed at a MVA Branch Office.
+In order to increase customer service and decrease in-person wait times, customers who are under the age of 40 and eligible to renew their non-commercial driver’s license by web, mail or MVA Kiosk must use one of these methods to process their transaction.
+In-person renewals for these customers are no longer processed at a MVA Branch Office.
 You can renew your driver’s license online at Online Driver’s License Renewal.

 - A Maryland noncommercial driver's license issued to a customer who is 21 years of age or older may be valid for a maximum of 8-years.

 - The Maryland MVA is converting non-commercial driver’s licenses to 8-year licenses.
 During the phase-in period, individuals renewing their driver’s license will receive a product with a validity period ranging from 5 to 8 years, identified through a computer generated selection process.

 - The fee required for renewing your driver’s license will be prorated based on the period of validity of this product.
 If your Maryland driver's license has been expired for one (1) year or more, click here.